 PRICE : from 13 € to 20 €

-TIPS : if you go to Chez Prune, you will behave like a real Bourgeois Bohême of Paris (Bobo).
-The Brunch of Sunday is the most appreciated.
+TIPS : If you go to Chez Prune, you will behave like a real Bourgeois Bohême of Paris (Bobo).
+The Brunch on Sunday is the most appreciated.

-We advise you to order the day set.
-Otherwise, we have very liked the following dishes :
+We advise you to order the daily formula.
+Otherwise, we have enjoyed the following dishes :

 - Parmentier de Veau (14€)